waacton/Unicolour/Unicolour.Readme/README_Unicolour_nuget.md

 Every line of code is tested, and any defect is [Unicolour's responsibility](https://i.giphy.com/pDsCoECKh1Pa.webp).

 ## 💡 Configuration
-The `Configuration` parameter can be used to customise how colour is processed.
+The `Configuration` parameter can be used to define the context of the colour.

 Example configuration with predefined Rec.
 2020 RGB & illuminant D50 (2° observer) XYZ:
 ```cs